GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 <figure class="w-figure">
   <img src="./safari-password-suggestion.png" alt="Screenshot of Firefox password manager on desktop.">
-  <figcaption class="w-figcaption">Password suggestion flow in Safari.
-(Strong unique password suggestion has been available in Safari since version 12.0.)</figcaption>
+  <figcaption class="w-figcaption">Password suggestion flow in Safari.</figcaption>
 </figure>

+Strong unique password suggestion has been available in Safari since version 12.0.

-Using built in browser password generators means users and developers don't need to work out what a 'strong password' is.
+Using built-in browser password generators means users and developers don't need to work out what a "strong password" is.
 Since browsers can securely store passwords and autofill them as necessary, there's no need for users to remember or enter passwords.